 Class members can select one or more of the following benefits:

-- Cash payment A – Documented losses: Class members can claim up to $2,500 for extraordinary documented losses that occurred between Feb.
+- Cash Payment A – Documented losses: Class members can claim up to $2,500 for extraordinary documented losses that occurred between Feb.
 14, 2024, and Mar.
-3, 2026 and are traceable to the data incident.
-Losses must not have been reimbursed by another source.
+3, 2026, and are traceable to the data incident.
+Another source must not have reimbursed the losses.

-- Cash payment B – Flat cash: Class members that do not submit a documented losses claim can submit to receive a flat cash payment, estimated at $25.
+- Cash Payment B – Flat cash: Class members who do not submit a documented losses claim can submit a claim to receive a flat cash payment estimated at $25.

 - The total pool for this payment is capped at $200,000.
-If total claims exceed this amount, payments will be reduced pro rata.
+If total claims exceed this amount, the settlement administrator will reduce payments on a pro rata basis.

 How to claim a class action rebate

-To claim a settlement payment, class members can file a claim online or download and print the PDF claim form to mail to the settlement administrator.
+To claim a settlement payment, class members can file a claim online or download and print the PDF claim form to complete and mail to the settlement administrator.

 Settlement administrator's mailing address: AllTrust Data Incident Settlement, Attn: Claim Forms, 1650 Arch St., Suite 2210, Philadelphia, PA 19103

-Claims must be submitted online or postmarked by the March 3, 2026 deadline.
+Class members must submit claims online or postmark them by the March 3, 2026, deadline.

 Required proof and claim information

-Yes, documentation is required if you are claiming documented losses (Cash Payment A).
-You must provide reasonable documentation, such as receipts, correspondence, or telephone records, to support your claim.
-Personal certifications or affidavits alone are not sufficient but may be included for context.
+Class members claiming documented losses (Cash Payment A) must submit documentation.
+They must provide reasonable documentation, such as receipts, correspondence or telephone records, to support their claim.
+Personal certifications or affidavits alone are not sufficient, but class members may include them for context.

 - Documented losses claims require proof, which may include receipts, invoices, bank or credit card statements, correspondence and other proof of expenses and losses traceable to the data breach.